 Even the most seasoned travelers are not immune to seasickness and this might happen if you’re planning to visit one of the neighboring islands like Nusa Lembongan.
 I don’t like medical patches or chews and I usually recommend everyone to use motion-sickness wrist bands instead.
 They apply light pressure to certain points on your wrists, helping your body stabilize.

 Another thing you might want to take with you is a mosquito repellent bracelet.
 It’s great because you don’t have to spray anything or apply it to your body or plug it in your room.

 Finally, don’t forget sunscreen, even in the rainy season!
 UV rays can permeate cloud cover and your skin might burn even when it appears to be cloudy.

 Accessories you need to pack for Bali

-High-Quality Sunglasses – to protect you from the intense Balinese sun.
-Also consider…
+High-Quality Sunglasses to protect you from the intense Balinese sun.

 Quick Dry Towel– I guess you’re starting to see the pattern here.
 The weather in Bali is very humid and you’ll want to take a lot of waterproof/quick-dry things.
-A quick-dry towel is a great choice if you want to dry off quickly after a surf or a swim and head to the next destination.
+A quick-dry towel is a great choice for a backpacking journey if you want to dry off quickly after a surf or a swim and head to the next destination.